 Bloomberg deals in news as well as finance and the topics often overlap – and you are almost guaranteed to be asked a question about current affairs.
 According to anecdotal reports from past Bloomberg candidates, the topic is likely to change regularly or even day-to-day.
 These commercial awareness style questions can be tough, so read on for our tips on how to handle them.

 Don’t discount non-financial topics.
 What may seem like a purely political story at first will have knock-on effects in the financial world.
-If you need help getting into this mindset, examine some of the stories from 2017 and try to think how they’ve affected the economy of different nations, for example:
+If you need help getting into this mindset, examine some of the stories from 2018 and try to think how they’ve affected the economy of different nations: developments in Brexit negotiations, for example.

 What to do if you don’t know the answer

 Even with preparation, there will always be a chance that you’ve missed a story or you’re not up to speed on the minutiae of the matter.
 There are steps you can take to mitigate the damage: